FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiTelemetry.md

         publishTelemetry();
     }

-## Shuffleboard
-FRC has developed a tool called *Shuffleboard*, which allows you to view all of the data that's generated from the robot in Real-Time.
-It also enables you to send data to the robot in order to make commands more flexible and change the behaviour of the robot.

-The documentation explains how to [start Shuffleboard](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-tour.html#starting-shuffleboard) depending on your development laptop.

-    Note for MacOS

-    If it crashes from *Start Tool* on MacOS you have to use `~/wpilib/2022/jdk/bin/java -jar ~/wpilib/2022/tools/shuffleboard.jar`
+You're now done with this task!

+### Put Data onto Shuffleboard
 We can configure how Shuffleboard displays data from our robot code.
-Shuffleboard enables you create multiple tabs that lets you to view data in a logical fashion.
-The following code shows how to create a new Shuffleboard tab and add some telemetry data to it.
-The tab will be called **Drivetrain**, which will allow us to separate out data for that subsystem.
+Shuffleboard enables you create multiple tabs that lets you view data in a logical fashion.
+This lab task shows you how to create a new Shuffleboard tab and add telemetry data to it.
+The tab will be called **Drivetrain**, which will be used to see data coming from that subsystem.

+First, we should again setup a function to keep all of the code together, so create a function called `setupShuffleboard()` and place it right after the *Drivetrain*'s constructor.
+The Shuffleboard layout is going to get setup when the *Drivetrain* is initialized, which is why we're putting it right after the constructor.

+The syntax for adding data to a tab is quite complex.
+Essentially, we have to define what data to display, how to display it, and where on the screen to place it.
 See the [Shuffleboard](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/shuffleboard/index.html) documentation for details on the code syntax.
+Unlike SmartDashboard, you will have to explicitly create a NetworkTable entry to hold your data value.
+This is done by creating the following attribute:

+    NetworkTableEntry m_headingEntry;

+The next step is to create the Shuffleboard tab to show the data.
+Place this in the `setupShuffleboard()` method.
+You'll need to import a couple of classes.

+    ShuffleboardTab m_driveTab = Shuffleboard.getTab("Drivetrain");

+After creating the tab you can start adding data components to it.
+Here's the full code for creating the Shuffleboard tab and adding the robot heading:

     private void setupShuffleboard() {
         // Create a tab for the Drivetrain ShuffleboardTab m_driveTab = Shuffleboard.getTab("Drivetrain");

-        m_headingEntry = m_driveTab.add("Heading Deg.", getHeading())
+        // Add telemetry data to the tab m_headingEntry = m_driveTab.add("Heading Deg.", getHeading())
             .withWidget(BuiltInWidgets.kGraph)
             .withSize(3,3)